How DCF collects information and the types of information collected

 “Cookies” are small files that are placed on an individual’s computer when you interact with the Sites or Services.
 Cookies are often used to enable you to more easily communicate and interact with the Sites and Services.
 “Web beacons” (also known as “single-pixel” or “clear” GIFs) include electronic images embedded in the Site or in communications sent through the Services which are invisible to users.
 Web beacons can collect information, such as identifiers, time and date of access, and descriptions of the pages or communications in which the web beacons are embedded.

-Overclock shall not sell nor license your Personal Information to a third party for that third party’s own direct marketing purposes.
+DCF shall not sell nor license your Personal Information to a third party for that third party’s own direct marketing purposes.

-If you wish to receive periodic newsletters, support Related Emails or other promotional communications from us, you may opt-in to receiving them at registration or by following the instructions included in each newsletter or by emailing [email protected] In order to ensure the integrity, security and operation of our systems and networks, we do not allow you to unsubscribe from Service Notices unless you delete your account altogether.
+If you wish to receive periodic newsletters, support Related Emails or other promotional communications from us, you may opt-in to receiving them at registration or by following the instructions included in each newsletter or by emailing [email protected].
+In order to ensure the integrity, security and operation of our systems and networks, we do not allow you to unsubscribe from Service Notices unless you delete your account altogether.

 You have the right to request that your personal information be corrected or deleted upon cancellation of your account.
 You have the right to request access to your personal information that We have collected at any time.
 Please contact customer support at [email protected] to request access to or deletion of your personal information or to request changes to the personal information associated with your account.